SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $V_{LJ}(r)=\frac{C12}{r^{12}}-\frac{C6}{r^{6}}$
 {: .math-center:}

 The $$r^{-12}$$ is used to approximate the strong Pauli repulsion that results from electron orbitals overlapping, while the $$r^{-6}$$ term describes weaker attractive forces acting between local dynamically induced dipoles in the valence orbitals.
 While the attractive term is physically realistic (London dispersive forces have $$r^{-6}$$ distance dependence), the repulsive term is a crude approximation of exponentially decaying repulsive interaction.
-The too steep repulsive part often leads to an overestimation of the pressure in the system.
+The too steep repulsive part under certain conditions, such as high temperature or high pressure leads to an overestimation of the pressure in the system.
 {: .self_study_text :}
 - The $$r^{-12}$$ term approximates the strong Pauli repulsion originating from overlap of electron orbitals.
 - The $$r^{-6}$$ term describes weaker attractive forces acting between local dynamically induced dipoles in the valence orbitals.